Code-Screen/Code-Screen.github.io/docs/users.md

 For each test you select, this user will be able to send tests to candidates, see all results (including access to each candidate's GitHub repo), access to the test's `GitHub` template repos (for custom tests), and be notified when each candidate completes the test.
 <br> If you don't select any tests, then the user will be granted access to all tests.

-You can also add the user's `GitHub` username.
-If you are adding a non-technical user you can leave this blank.
-If you are adding a technical user (developer, tech lead, etc), then you can also leave this blank and the user can add it later when they sign in for the first time.
+You can also set the user up as an admin user by checking the `Admin user` checkbox.

 You can now click the `Add user` to finish adding the user.
 The user will then be sent a welcome email containing a link to sign in for the first time.